Waxed paper: Other uses

 Safety razor blades are traditionally wrapped in waxed paper to make handling them less dangerous.

 From the early 1950s to the mid-1990s, waxed paper was used as a common wrapping for sports card packages (O-Pee-Chee, Topps, Donruss, etc.).
 It was notorious for leaving wax markings on the back card where the waxed paper was heated to be sealed.
 Waxed paper was used as a way to keep the enclosed piece of bubble gum protected.
 In the mid-1990s, sports card manufacturers stopped including pieces of bubble gum in packs of sports cards, thus ending the need for waxed paper packs.
 Plastic (often, mylar) or other plastic/paper blends were used from then on.

 A version of the paper, trademarked Waxtite, was used to protect early packages of Kellogg's cereal.

 Waxed paper is also commonly used to attach pattern pieces to fabric while cutting it for sewing.
 One presses an iron over the waxed paper briefly and attaches it to the cloth, making it easier to trace while cutting.

 Waxed paper's particularly high dielectric strength makes it a practical electrical insulator, although modern materials have surpassed and mostly replaced it.
 Common applications are coil winding separators and capacitor dielectrics, and other applications requiring resilience against a potential difference up to the order of a few thousand volts per layer.

 In photography, waxed paper can be used as a light diffuser.
 Making waxed paper roses was a hobby among Sri Lankan women.

 Environmental issues

-There are multiple environmental issues concerned with waxed paper.
-Though it is biodegradable in its unaltered form, oft-applied additives such as petroleum rid it of that quality.
-Waxed paper also cannot be recycled.
+Most commercial wax paper uses petroleum-derived paraffin or synthetic additives. [citation needed] Such coatings are neither compostable nor recyclable through paper streams.
+Paper coated with beeswax or another organic wax is compostable, though it still cannot be recycled as paper.